VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-09-How-to-not-compulsivley-overthink-things.md

 excerpt_separator: "<!--fla-->"
 categories:
-  - Purity
+  - Caritas
 tags:
-  - Purity
+  - Caritas
   - Coping Mechanisms
 ---

-Stop fixating if you see these signs:
+Stop fixating if you see these signs (i.e. notice your limits):

 Information: You can't see your own ignorance because you are blinded by your feelings, or you havetoo little evidence to make an informed judgement.